 Meaning

-In the quote “Nobody with an IQ higher than emergency-room temperature could ever believe that ‘death panels’ would be appointed to nudge the elderly toward euthanasia.
-Yet for idle entertainment, it’s hard to beat Sarah Palin’s ignorant nattering on the subject.,” the emphasis is on life.
-It highlights the thought that life rarely follows a perfect plan while implying that adaptability helps us grow.
+“Nobody with an IQ higher than emergency-room temperature could ever believe that ‘death panels’ would be appointed to nudge the elderly toward euthanasia.
+Yet for idle entertainment, it’s hard to beat Sarah Palin’s ignorant nattering on the subject.” presents a viewpoint centered on life.
+It implies that life rarely follows a perfect plan and encourages us to remember that the present moment deserves attention.

 Theme